 If you want to see what the human spirit is capable of, look no further than Zion Clark.
 Most of us wouldn’t be able to walk a mile in his shoes, even if he had them.
 Zion was born without legs due to Caudal Regression Syndrome.
-He was tossed into the foster care system from a young age, bounced from home to home, and even that couldn’t stop him from achieving his goals, and going above and beyond what people would say is humanly possible.
-It was in 2015 that Zion was adopted by Kimberli Hawkins, a mother of two who had an instant bond with Zion after she met him.
-The Hawkins household provided love and stability for Zion as he worked to do amazing things with his life
+He was tossed into the foster care system from a young age.
+Zion bounced from home to home, and even that couldn’t stop him from achieving his goals.
+Mr. Clark is always going above and beyond what people would say is humanly possible.
+It was in 2015 that Zion was adopted by Kimberli Hawkins.
+She was a mother of two who had an instant bond with Zion after she met him.
+The Hawkins household provided love and stability for Zion as he worked to do amazing things with his life.

 He would finish the season 33-15 and one match short of qualifying for the D-I Ohio High School State Wrestling Championships.
 Zion wrestled his opponent who was 20 pounds heavier beyond the 6 minutes of regulation, and into 2 overtimes.
 He would lose 1-0 but his fight is one for the record books.
 One the crowd would never forget and one that defined the heart of a Lion named Zion Clark.

 His hard work and “No Excuses” attitude saw him recruited by multiple colleges which found him choosing Kent State University.
-He would wrestle for the school team and pursue his Business Management Degree.
+Zion would wrestle for the school team and pursue his Business Management Degree.